isc-projects/kea/doc/guide/dhcp4-srv.rst

 identifier" changes.

-To address this problem, Kea includes a configuration option which enables client identification using "chaddr" only by instructing the server to disregard the server to "ignore" the "client identifier" during lease lookups and allocations for a particular subnet.
+To address this problem, Kea includes a configuration option which enables client identification using "chaddr" only.
+This instructs the server to "ignore" the "client identifier" during lease lookups and allocations for a particular subnet.
 Consider the following simplified server configuration:

 ::